arbor-sim/arbor/doc/labels.rst

     in the locsets and the cable segments in the regions.

-The type of an expression, locset or region, is inferred automatically when they are input into a label dictionary.
+The type of an expression, locset or region, is inferred automatically when it is input into a label dictionary.
-The labels of regions and locsets can be accessed as attributes of a label dictionary:
+Lists of the labels for regions and locsets are available as attributes:

 .. code-block:: python